AI Agent API

 Authentication & security

 Every MCP request authenticates with a Bearer token — the same Etlworks API key used by the REST Scripting API.
-There is no OAuth flow in v1.
+Etlworks does not issue OAuth tokens, so there is no authorization flow to complete — the key is configured manually in the client.

 HTTP